jayesh820/Linkdin_post_app/README.md

 # Linkdin_post_app
-A powerful and user-friendly Facebook Post Creator built using Streamlit.
-This app allows you to compose, preview, and publish posts directly to your Facebook Page, including support for scheduled posts and image uploads via the Facebook Graph API.
+A modern, secure, and visually sleek Streamlit web app that allows users to compose, preview, and publish posts directly to their LinkedIn profiles via the LinkedIn API.
+Supports OAuth login, optional image uploads, scheduling UI, and live post previews.